 Are you neglecting some very important blogging tasks?

-Furthermore, there is no pressure to even complete the following blogging tasks, so long as you simply work on them.
-Just put a little effort into these three areas and you're golden:
+Furthermore, there is no pressure to complete the following blogging tasks, as long as you simply work on them.
+Just put a little effort into these three areas, and you're golden:

 - Researching post ideas

 - Updating old posts

 - Writing new posts

 While this may seem obvious, these three fundamental blogging tasks are often done without strategy or thought.
 If done correctly, however, you can maximize your efficiency and increase traffic.

 In this article, I will teach you my personal strategies for success, what works for me, and what to look out for when updating your old posts.
 If you're looking for an actionable WordPress-oriented list of blogging tasks, you've come to the right spot!

 You need ideas for a new article, don't you?
 Spending 10-20 minutes each day researching post ideas means you'll never have to worry about what to write next.
 The idea is to keep a readily accessible running list of article ideas on standby.